DocFoxHound/Beowulf/docs/CHATGPT-ARCHITECTURE.md

 | created_at | TIMESTAMPTZ |
 | updated_at | TIMESTAMPTZ |

 Populate this table via the automated UEX sync (`npm run sync:entities`) plus manual uploads.
-The sync script pulls commodities, items, ships, terminals, and all major location datasets (cities, outposts, moons, planets, stations, star systems) from the UEX endpoints and upserts them into `game_entities`, so each successive run simply updates changed rows instead of creating duplicates.
+The sync script pulls commodities, items, ships, terminals, cities, outposts, moons, planets, stations, star systems, and any curated rows sitting in `items_fps`, `items_components`, or `ship_list`, so each successive run simply updates changed rows instead of creating duplicates.

 At runtime the orchestrator reads the table through `GameEntitiesModel` (backed by `api/gameEntitiesApi.js`).
 Set `SERVER_URL` and `API_GAME_ENTITIES_ROUTES` so the bot can reach your REST gateway.
 If the table is still empty, the catalog automatically falls back to the legacy UEX-derived nouns while you finish seeding (`CHATGPT_ENTITY_INCLUDE_CACHE_FALLBACK=true`).
 Manual curation is available via the `/entity-upload` slash command (CSV or JSON) described in `docs/GAME-ENTITIES.md` alongside curl examples.